COR1999/covid_case/readme.md

 9. Check that the zoom in and out buttons work as intended.
 This should zoom the users view in/out. :heavy_check_mark:
 10. Check that when the user clicks on a color on the legend all countries of that color disappear. :heavy_check_mark:
 11. Check that when the user clicks on the view bag button it redirects the user to the shopping bag page. :heavy_check_mark:
+12. Changed the request url for Disease.sh and made sure that the user is given an suitable message. :heavy_check_mark:
+13. If the URL for Disease.sh is correct but it returns malformed data then the user is given a suitable message. :heavy_check_mark:

 #### Products
 1. Attempt to add product to basket.
 This should update the total amount in the basket on the navbar. :heavy_check_mark: